1Marc/marcgrabanski.com/src/pages/articles/2014-05-21-html5-animation-api/index.md

 layout: 'post'
 ---

-The HTML5 vs native OS performance debate simply will not die -- and for good reason!
--We currently don't have the API we need to build fluid animations on the web.
-- Before you go and put me on a stake, let me explain.
+The HTML5 vs native OS performance debate simply will not die -- and for good reason! **We currently don't have the API we need to build fluid animations on the web.** Before you go and put me on a stake, let me explain.
 Through this article I will make the case of why what we currently have in the browser for animation is limited, and try to clearly point out limitations and how JavaScript animation engines are leading us towards a better world that I hope gets built into the core browser UI rendering engine API.

 ## The Problem with CSS Animation Easing